Hyde, Greater Manchester: Industrial Revolution

-The population of Hyde increased due to the success of the cotton mills during the Industrial Revolution of the late 18th and early 19th centuries, at one stage there were 40 working mills.
-By 1872 only 27 remained, half of the remaining mills closed between 1921 and 1939 and there is only one working mill in the town today.
-There were many mill owning families, including the Sidebotham, Hibbert and Horsfield families.
-The main employers in the mills were the Ashton family who successfully ran a combined spinning and weaving company.
-Most mills concentrated on one process only.
-The Ashton family built Hyde Chapel on Stockport Road, Gee Cross.
-The Ashton Brothers' Mill has recently been demolished to make way for a housing estate.
+The population of Hyde increased due to the success of the cotton mills during the Industrial Revolution of the late 18th and early 19th centuries; at one stage, there were 40 working mills.
+By 1872, only 27 remained; half of the remaining mills closed between 1921 and 1939 and there is only one working mill in the town today.
+There were many mill-owning families, including Sidebotham, Hibbert and Horsfield.
+The main employers in the mills were the Ashton family, who successfully ran a combined spinning and weaving company; most mills concentrated on one process only.
+The Ashton family built Hyde Chapel, on Stockport Road in Gee Cross.
+The Ashton Brothers' Mill has been demolished recently to make way for a housing estate.

 St George's Church was built in 1832 as a chapel of ease to St Mary's, Stockport.
-It was built at the instigation of John Hyde Clarke of Hyde Hall and was the first Church of England place of worship in the town.
-St George's became the parish church of part of Hyde township in 1842.
+It was built at the instigation of John Hyde Clarke of Hyde Hall and was the first Church of England place of worship in the town; St George's became a parish church in 1842, with its ecclesiastical parish initially covering the whole township of Hyde.
 Later additions include the lychgate, boathouse by the canal, hearse house, parish rooms and numerous vicarages.
 The church has a 110 ft tower housing eight bells and a clock.